bluebrown/rollup-tailwindcss-alpinejs/README.md

 `npm run watch` will continually rebuild the application as your source files change.

-Note that postcss is configured to only create a smaller production output when rollup does not run i watchmode.
+Note that postcss is configured to only create a smaller production output when rollup does not run in watchmode.
 This means use the build command to create your production bundle and the start command for development.